InsightLab/diffusion_models_course/README.md

 	- Step-by-step implementation of a denoising diffusion probabilistic model (DDPM) from scratch.
 2. **From Scratch: Score-Based Model**
 	- Step-by-step implementation of a score-based generative model from scratch.
-3. **High-Level Implementation with Diffusers**
+3. **Inference Implementation with Diffusers**
-	- Practical usage and customization of diffusion models using the Hugging Face `diffusers` library.
+	- Practical usage of diffusion models using the Hugging Face `diffusers` library.

 ## Requirements
 - **Python:** 3.13 or higher